r0nlt/healthcare/README.md

 **Company Page** https://www.linkedin.com/company/space-labs-ai
 **Version:** v0.9.7

+If someone uses this code
+Then they MUST:

+Make ALL of their source code public (both Risahab Nuguru's originial code and their adjustments) License their entire program under the GPL (same license) Allow their customers to freely share and modify the code, too!

 A C++ framework for implementing machine learning models that can operate reliably in radiation environments, such as space.
 This framework implements industry-standard radiation tolerance techniques validated against NASA and ESA reference models.
 Our recent breakthrough (v0.9.3) demonstrates that properly designed neural networks can actually achieve improved performance under radiation conditions.